 We first visited the Nusa Dua area.
 Nusa Dua is the most expensive area of Bali and is the home of almost all the big 5-star hotels.
 Nusa Dua beach has a lot of water sports activities.
 We had already done a lot of water sports Gili, so we just skipped Nusa Due Beach and went straight to Pandawa Beach.
 This beach was good.

 We relaxed for some time in the shack and later went to Green Bowl Beach.
 We did not get down here and just enjoyed the view of the beach sitting in our car in the parking area.
 No doubt it was very scenic and beautiful.

 We then went to Uluwatu Temple, which is very famous for its sunset view.
 Entry for this Temple was 30K IDR (2US$)/Person.
-This Temple is located on a cliff overlooking the sea.
+Uluwatu temple is built on a cliff facing the sea.
 Mostly, nobody goes to the main temple as it involves climbing a lot of stairs.
 Surrounding areas of this temple are so huge and splendid, it takes quite a lot of time wandering around and visiting the main temple is not much required then.
 There is a very famous dance show Kecak Fire that takes place at this temple everyday in the evening but we skipped it and went to Padang Padang Beach.

 Padang Padang Beach